-- · contact type voltage tester, or - a non-contact LV voltage detector as per section 2.2 of PR D 78402 Work on the Low Voltage Distribution System.
+- contact type voltage tester, or - a non-contact LV voltage detector as per PR D 78402 Work on the Low Voltage Distribution System Section 5 Live Work.

-The use of testers that detect an electric field surrounding an energised conductor are not suitable for cables that are surrounded by a metallic screen, cables carrying direct curent and in similar circumstances.
+The use of testers that detect an electric field surrounding an energised conductor are not suitable for cables that are surrounded by a metallic screen, cables carrying direct current and in similar circumstances.
 (AS/NZS 4836 clause 3.2.5)